 This section is about setting basic rotations: how to declare a rotation variable, and

 For testing, we’ll want a good reference object – something where we can easily tell which way it’s aiming, and see top/bottom at a glance.
 If you have a 3D cow or gun pointing along +z, that will be fine.
-I like to make a testing object: make a sphere.
-Then add a cube above it for a hat – child the cube to that sphere and adjust local position to (0,1,0).
-Then add a forward arrow – child a another cube, scale it along z and place it in front:
+Otherwise I like to make a testing object:

+Make a sphere.
+Then add a cube above it for a hat – child the cube to your sphere and adjust local position to (0,1,0).
+Then add a forward arrow – child another cube, scale it along z and place it in front (+z):

 Rotations are not stored as x, y, z degrees.
 The Inspector for rotation is a lie.
 It’s actually using math to convert to and from the real way rotations are stored, which we never see.

 The real way everyone stores rotations is something called a quaternion.
 Real